West Nile Virus

 • CSF (RT-PCR)

-An IgG ELISA, specific for flavivirus antibodies, which cannot differentiate between WNV, tick borne encephalitis virus (TBEV/FSME) or Usutu virus antibodies in the blood, is used for equine sera testing.
-Sera positive in the first IgG ELISA are then differentiated for WNV using a second WNV IgM specific ELISA test or a specific WNV serum neutralization test (SNT).
-If only antibodies are found, it must be ensured that it is not a vaccination antibody titer (vaccination proof of the horse, WNV antibody titer rise) or whether the examined animal has been in endangered areas abroad (tournament sport) before the examination.
-Only in this way can an autochthonous infection of horses in Austria be excluded or confirmed with a high degree of certainty.
+An IgG ELISA, specifically for flavivirus antibodies, which cannot differentiate between WNV, tick borne encephalitis virus (TBEV/FSME) or Usutu virus antibodies in the blood, is used to analyse the horse sera.
+Sera that react positively in the first IgG ELISA are then differentiated for WNV using a second WNV-IgM specific ELISA test or a specific WNV serum neutralisation test (SNT).
+If only antibodies are found, it must be ensured that it is not a vaccination antibody titre (proof of vaccination of the horse, WNV antibody titre increase) or whether the animal tested has been in endangered areas abroad (competition sport) before the test.
+Only in this way can an autochthonous infection of horses in Austria be ruled out or confirmed with a high degree of certainty.

-Lethal cases of WNV encephalitis are confirmed by neuropathohistological examination and direct detection methods (RT-PCR, virus isolation and immunohistochemistry).
+Lethal cases of WNV encephalitis are confirmed by direct detection methods (RT-PCR, virus isolation and immunohistochemistry if necessary) in addition to neuropathohistological examination.

-A WNV PCR examination is performed from the organ material of fallen animals and in the positive case the WNV strain is subtyped by means of sequencing.
+A WNV PCR test is carried out from the organ material of fallen animals and, if positive, the WNV strain is subtyped by sequencing.

 All clinical forms of equine encephalomyelitis are notifiable in Austria.
-Differential diagnoses in horses include infections such as Japanese encephalitis virus (JEV), TBE, equine herpes virus 1 (EHV-1), Borna disease, rabies, etc. If there is molecular biological and histopathological evidence for the presence of viral American equine encephalitis virus (Eastern equine encephalitis virus (EEEV), Western equine encephalitis virus (WEEV) or Venezuelan equine encephalitis virus (VEEV)), the samples are forwarded to the European Reference Laboratory in France.
-Differential diagnosis in birds should primarily consider avian influenza and Newcastle disease viruses and septicemic bacterial infections.
+Differential diagnoses in horses include infections such as Japanese encephalitis virus (JEV), TBE, infections with equine herpes virus 1 (EHV-1), Born ash disease, rabies, etc. If there are molecular biological and histopathological indications of the presence of viral American equine encephalitis (Eastern equine encephalitis virus (EEEV), Western equine encephalitis virus (WEEV) or Venezuelan equine encephalitis virus (VEEV)), the samples are forwarded to the European Reference Laboratory in France.
+The differential diagnosis in birds should primarily consider avian influenza and Newcastle disease viruses and septicaemic bacterial infections.

 Contact